Territory of Papua: Administrative unification with New Guinea

 After the war, the Papua and New Guinea Act 1949 united the Territory of Papua and the Territory of New Guinea as the Territory of Papua and New Guinea.
 However, for the purposes of Australian nationality a distinction was maintained between the two territories.
-The act provided for a Legislative Council (which was established in 1951), a judicial organization, a public service, and a system of local government.
+The act provided for a Legislative Council (which was established in 1951), a judicial system, a public service, and a system of local government.

-Under Australian Minister for External Territories Andrew Peacock, the territory adopted self-government in 1972 and on 15 September 1975, during the term of the Whitlam Government in Australia, the Territory became the independent nation of Papua New Guinea.
+Under Australian Minister for External Territories Andrew Peacock, the territory adopted self-government in 1972 and on 15 September 1975, during the term of the Whitlam government in Australia, the Territory became the independent nation of Papua New Guinea.